-Though you may have a strategy for vehicle maintenance, following equipment maintenance procedures is just as important to ensuring fleet efficiency.
+Though you may have a strategy for vehicle maintenance, defining an equipment maintenance program for your fleet is just as important to ensuring fleet efficiency.
 Without properly functioning equipment, your crew may face downtime while on a job and cost your business time, money and its reputation.

-Developing a set of equipment maintenance procedures for your organization enables you to closely monitor the condition of your small tools and equipment.
+Developing an equipment preventive maintenance checklist for your organization enables you to closely monitor the condition of your small tools and equipment.
 Tracking equipment health and conducting routine maintenance maximizes uptime and allows you to get the most out of your tools.

 Replacing small equipment may seem inconsequential, but dollars add up over time.
 Adhering to an equipment maintenance procedure allows you to increase the longevity of your tools and avoid unnecessary replacement expenses.

 Whether you’re managing heavy equipment and machinery or small equipment and tools, tracking maintenance in a robust equipment management software enables you to streamline repairs, reduce expenses and increase efficiency across operations.

 Small equipment, like leaf blowers and wet vacuums, may not have recommended maintenance schedules.
 That doesn’t mean you shouldn’t create them for your equipment, though.
 Developing a preventive maintenance schedule allows you to fix small issues before they compound and cause downtime.

 With equipment management software, you can schedule preventive maintenance for all of your assets based on usage, time intervals or calendar days.
 To ensure maintenance is completed on time, service reminders can be sent directly to your inbox, alerting you to upcoming tasks.